Keoooo/RickAndMortyTkinterExample/README.md

 # RickAndMortyTkinterExample
 tkinter example using Rick and Morty API
+Randomise characters from Rick And mortys

 # Built With
 * [tkinter](https://wiki.python.org/moin/TkInter) - The GUI framework used